grouperenault/fmu_manipulation_toolbox/docs/help/troubleshooting.md

 ### ❌ FMU Container Builder: wires have no port mappings

-**Symptom:** After loading an existing FMU container, clicking on a wire shows an empty mapping table.
+**Symptom:** After loading an existing FMU container, clicking on a wire shows empty mapping tables in both tabs.

 **Cause:** The container FMU may have been built with a version that did not store port-level mappings.
 Or the `.fmu` file is corrupted.